IshKwayisi1232004/Interview_Questions_With_C/Question_1 (Storage Variables).md

     * Why not use another storage type?
       > If you used a static variable, it would persist forever... causing inefficient memory.
       > If you used a gloabl variable, it could be changed anywhere outside the function -> dangerous.

+## Volatile Variable - tells the compiler the value of this variable can change any time.
+Influences outside of the code, can directly change the variable.
+  - Influences outside of the code can come in the form of:
+    * Hardware
+    * Interrupts
+    * Other threads (in RTOS or multi-core systems)
+  - Embedded System Use Case
+    * Imagine you want your hardware register to change based on sensor updates.

+          volatile int sensor_data;

+          void loop() {
+              while (sensor_data == 0) {
+                  // wait for new sensor data
+                  // without volatile, compiler might optimize this loop away }
+              printf("New data: %d\n", sensor_data);
+          }

+    * The volatile variable within the code tells the compiler that sensor_data can change.
+Ensuring that the it sees the latest hardware value.
+    * Providing accurate behavior when external hardware changes the variable values.
+    * This is used for:
+      > Hardware registers
+      > Interrupt flags
+      > Shared memory